 Let’s look at this using a simple example.
 David owned 2.5 BTC on August 31, 2017, when the bitcoin network forked into Bitcoin Cash (BCH).
 The day after, David had now both 2.5 BTC and 2.5 BCH in his wallet.
 Assuming that the fair market value of Bitcoin Cash was $200 on the day he received the coins, he has now also a taxable income of $500 (2.5 * 200).
 This amount also becomes the cost basis for his BCH holdings which is then later used for calculating the capital gains if/when the coins are sold.

 To learn more about how to calculate and report capital gains for cryptocurrencies, please refer to our detailed tax guide.

 Cryptocurrency Tax Software

-If you don’t want to track and account for all coins received from hard forks or other airdrops, you can use a cryptocurrency tax software like Coinpanda to do this automatically for you.
+If you don’t want to track and account for all coins received from hard forks or other airdrops, you can use cryptocurrency tax software like Coinpanda to do this automatically for you.

 This tax solution has become very popular in a short time and is used by thousands of cryptocurrency investors to automatically keep track of all transactions.
 If you have received crypto from forks or airdrops, simply tag these transactions and you are ready to generate the necessary tax documents in just a few minutes.
 The software can import transactions from all major exchanges like Binance and Coinbase automatically, or you can add transactions manually.

 You can sign up for a 100% free account, or read first more about how the software can help you with reporting your crypto taxes.
-Coinpanda supports more than 65 countries today including the US, Canada, Australia, UK, and almost all other European countries.
+Coinpanda supports more than 65 countries today including the US, Canada, Australia, the UK, and almost all other European countries.